 (primarily existing) resources.

 - to minimize, perhaps remedy, a current region-circumstance specific

 need rapidly on behalf of the intended beneficiaries.

 - the innovation itself is durable to accommodate – withstand

-conditions in which it was designed to be applied.
+conditions, geographics, and user skill sets, in which it was designed to be applied.

-While western automobile ‘car seat warming western consumers have clearly not arrived at that point, the interest embedded in prospective entrepreneurs to pursue alternative paths and innovations, absent many of the conventional hurdles and/or constraints, particularly those having to do with the need for securing substantial investment, are attracting some well-deserved interest.
+While western automobile ‘car seat warming’ features…which western consumers have grown accustom, have clearly not translated as frugal innovation The interest embedded in prospective (frugal innovation) entrepreneurs to pursue alternative – substitute innovations, absent of course, many of the conventional hurdles and/or constraints, particularly those having to do with the need for securing substantial investment, are attracting some well-deserved interest.

-• “Reverse Innovation” a book written by Vijay Govindarajan and Chris Trimble, and “Jugaad Innovation” by Navi Radjou, Jaideep Prabhu and Simone Ahuja are seminal guides to frugal innovation.
+• “Reverse Innovation” a book written by Vijay Govindarajan and Chris Trimble, and “Jugaad Innovation” written by Navi Radjou, Jaideep Prabhu and Simone Ahuja are seminal guides to frugal innovation.